 Kunar Province, Afghanistan.
 March 2010.
-Afghan soldiers carry a wounded comrade into an American medevac helicopter after a Taliban ambush near the village of Tsunek, Kunar Province.
+Afghan soldiers carry a wounded comrade into an American medevac helicopter after a Taliban ambush near the village of Tsunek.

-Peruvian photographer, Moises Saman, has spent his recent years living in Cairo, documenting the Arab Spring's effect on the city's residents.
-Though he might argue "documenting" is the wrong word.
-His work wilfully avoids a chronological, ordered, historical view of the uprising – instead focusing on honesty and emotions.
-We spoke to him about how he maintains faith in humanity after working in warzones for years, and the irrelevance of "objectivity" in relation to his work.
+Peruvian photographer Moises Saman has spent the past few years living and working in Cairo and documenting the effects of the Egyptian revolution on the city's residents—though he might argue that "documenting" is the wrong word.
+His work willfully avoids a chronological, ordered, historical view of the uprising, instead focusing on capturing humanity and the emotions of the participants.
+We spoke to him about how he maintains faith in humanity after working in war zones for years and the irrelevance of "objectivity" in relation to his work.

 VICE: I heard that it was images of the Balkan conflict that initially made you interested in photography.
 Is that right?

-That seems odd, even by the standards of war reportage – the Balkans conflict always seemed to me a brutal and especially grim conflict.
+That seems odd, even by the standards of war reportage—the Balkans conflict always seemed to me a brutal and especially grim war.
 What was it that hooked you?

 I don’t know if it was necessarily anything particular about the photos, though amazing work was done there.
 I think it was more to do with that specific period in my life.
-It was a time when everything clicked in my head – when I started paying attention to the news and the world.
-Covering that war day in, day out was the moment that I "dialled in", if you know what I mean?
+It was a time when everything clicked in my head—when I started paying attention to the news and the world.
+Covering that war day in, day out was the moment that I "dialed in," if you know what I mean.
 I became interested in the world beyond my personal bubble.

 Cairo, Egypt.
 May 2, 2012.
-Anti-military protesters beat a captured man they alleged was a pro-military thug during clashes near Abbaseya Square in central Cairo.
+Anti-military protesters beat a man they allege was a pro-military thug during clashes near Abbaseya Square in central Cairo.

-You went to the Balkans at the end of the conflict there – how did that trip compare to your newfound awareness of the world?
+You went to the Balkans at the end of the conflict there—how did that trip effect your newfound awareness of the world?

 I needed to do it, though.
 I think good things came of it, and my experiences there matured me a bit.
-I went there, I made mistakes, but thank god I came home in one piece.
+I went there, and I made mistakes, but thank God I came home in one piece.
 If anything, it reassured me that I wanted to continue exploring photojournalism.

-A lot of your work does tend to be done in warzones.
-How do you feel about the tag of "war photographer" – is it a label you resent?
+A lot of your work tends to be done in war zones.
+How do you feel about the tag of "war photographer"—is it a label you resent?

 I don’t know if "resent" is the right word.
 But I don’t like it.
-I think it’s full of connotations that don’t really represent what I am about as a photographer.
+I think it’s full of connotations that don’t really represent what I'm about as a photographer.
 It’s true that I tend to work in a lot of conflict zones.
-Somehow I hope my work is not just seen as something that is only related to conflict – people killing people and so on.
+Somehow I hope my work is not just seen as something that is only related to conflict—people killing people and so on.
 Within the context of violence and repression, I try to find some moments that transcend that.

 Cairo, Egypt.
 January 28, 2013.
-A protester covers his head with a plastic bag as a makeshift gas mask during clashes near Tahrir Square.
+A protester covers his head with a plastic bag he's using as a makeshift gas mask during clashes near Tahrir Square.

-Your have said before that you are “interested in searching for the positive commonalities in human spirit, to expose those intimate moments among people that reminds us of dignity and hope in the face of conflict".
-Is that something you still believe in and look for after all these years of seeing war, hate and death?
+Your have said before that you are “interested in searching for the positive commonalities in human spirit, to expose those intimate moments among people that remind us of dignity and hope in the face of conflict."
+Is that something you still believe in and look for after all these years of seeing war, hate, and death?

 Was there any one project that came closest to erasing your hope and motivation in that sense?

 I would probably say Afghanistan.
 It’s the place where I have spent the most time over my career.
-I was there quite early, when the Northern Alliance took Kabul, and I last went in 2010.
+I was there quite early, when the Northern Alliance took Kabul [in 2001], and I last went in 2010.
 In the beginning, there was some sense of hope.
-I was showing a new world to a Western audience; Afghanistan was little known back then, and that was exciting.
+I was showing a new world to a Western audience; Afghanistan was little-known back then, and that was exciting.
 But as we know, things haven’t quite worked out there.

 Baghdad, Iraq.
 April 2003.
-Iraqis search for a suspected American pilot that was reported shot down over the Tigris River in Baghdad during the first days of the war.
+Iraqis search for a suspected American pilot who was reported shot down over the Tigris River in Baghdad during the first days of the war.

 How do you deal with danger to yourself?
-One photo of yours I always find strange is that of Iraqi men searching the reeds in the River Tigris for a downed US pilot, who they thought was hiding there.
-It must be odd to be in the middle of what was effectively a lynch mob.
+One photo of yours I always find strange is that of Iraqi men searching the reeds in the Tigris River for a downed US pilot.
+It must have been odd to be in the middle of what was effectively a lynch mob.

 Yes.
 I just moved to Spain.

-The new book project you are working on is about Egypt.
-As someone covering it, and a long-time resident, it must be hard to treat the current unrest objectively.
+As someone covering Egypt, and a longtime resident, it must be hard to treat the current unrest objectively.
 Is objectivity something you worry about?

-It’s a grey area.
+It’s a gray area.
 That’s when things get tricky.
 I think the question of objectivity, for me, is a bit irrelevant.
 I don’t think objectivity is the true measure of one’s work.
 I think honesty is more important.
 Am I being honest with what I want to say and the work I am doing?
-That’s a question I do ask myself.
+That’s a question I ask myself.
 But in these situations where you are so attached to what’s going on, your opinions and first-hand experiences all matter.
-And of course, in a place where you are working for months or even years, you inevitably have a stake in that place, if you didn’t you would be a robot.
+And of course, in a place where you are working for months or even years, you inevitably have a stake in that place—if you didn’t, you would be a robot.
 Emotions and feelings are real.
-I will try to be objective on assignment for a newspaper, doing journalism, but for my long-term projects – like the Egypt work – it’s honesty that I am looking for.
+I will try to be objective on assignment for a newspaper, doing journalism, but for my long-term projects—like the Egypt work—it’s honesty that I am looking for.

 Cairo, Egypt.
 October 29, 2011.
 Egyptian police officers ride inside a police truck under an overpass on a Cairo street.

-It’s about the revolution in Egypt, and the broader Arab Spring.
-The issues it raised at the time, and since.
+It’s about the revolution in Egypt and the broader Arab Spring—the issues it raised at the time and since.
 This new search for identity in parts of the Middle East.
 That’s what I am trying to look into.
-But I am trying to look at it in more, maybe I would say "a lyrical way"… it’s not a journalism book.
+But I am trying to look at it in a more… maybe I would say "a lyrical way."
+It’s not a journalism book.
 It’s not a timeline of events; it’s a personal narrative.

 You have worked with Human Rights Watch before.
 Do you subscribe to the idea that a photographer is obliged to try to improve the situations in which he or she works?

 Cairo, Egypt.
 November 22, 2011.
-A protester with a wound to the head is evacuated on a motorcycle from the front lines during clashes near Tahrir Square.
+A protester with a head wound is evacuated on a motorcycle from the front lines during clashes near Tahrir Square.

 Cairo, Egypt.
 May 2, 2012.
-The scene of clashes in the Abbaseya district of Cairo between protesters demanding the return to civilian rule and supporters of the military.
+The scene of clashes in the Abbaseya district between protesters demanding a return to civilian rule and supporters of the military.

 Cairo, Egypt.
 August 16, 2013.
-Medics try to revive a fatally shot pro-Brotherhood protester killed during clashes with Egyptian security forces in the Ramses district of Cairo.
+Medics try to revive a fatally shot pro–Muslim Brotherhood protester during clashes with Egyptian security forces in the Ramses district.

 Ismailia, Egypt.
 April 20, 2011.
 A photograph of Mohamad Mashour while in jail sits amid plates with cakes inside Mashour's apartment.